Google-Health/imaging-research/path-foundation/README.md

 ### Intended Use
-* The PathSSL model can reduce the training data, compute, and technical expertise necessary to develop task-specific models for H&E pathology slides.
+* Path Foundation can reduce the training data, compute, and technical expertise necessary to develop task-specific models for H&E pathology slides.
 * Embeddings from the model can be used for a variety of user-defined downstream tasks including, but not limited to:  cancer detection, classification, and